-Figure 3-2 shows how an AERO.air would be installed in a typical PCM distribution system.
+Figure 3-3 shows how an AERO.air would be installed in a typical PCM distribution system.
 Note that audio coding will very likely be part of the satellite distribution gear.
-In the case of NBC, MPEG 1 Layer 2 is built in to the satellite encoder at the network side, and into the IRD (Integrated Receiver Decoder) units at each affiliate station.
+In the case of ABC and NBC, MPEG 1 Layer 2 audio coding is built in to the satellite encoder at the network side, and into the IRD (Integrated Receiver Decoder) units at each affiliate station.
 The system accepts PCM prior to distribution and produces PCM after reception, so it is considered a PCM distribution system.
+Metadata is not presently used by either network.
+Exact channel configuration may differ between networks.